anedyaio/anedya-example-esp32/Arduino-IDE/valueStore/getValue/getDeviceInfo/mqtt/README.md

 # Get-Stored-Device-Info - Example-value-store (mqtt)

-This Arduino sketch allows you to het the your value to the anedya.
+This Arduino sketch allows you to get the  value from anedya.

 > [!WARNING]
 > This code is for hobbyists for learning purposes.
 Not recommended for production use!!